Stoicism is a philosophy of two halves:

 Page Break Image of a Greek Temple

-The Four Stoic Virtues:
+What Are The Four Stoic Virtues?

 1. The Virtue of Wisdom:

-Wisdom is all about understanding the world around us, seeing it for what it is, and putting aside our own judgments, biases, preconceptions, and prejudices in order to see things as they really are.
+Wisdom is about understanding the world around us, seeing it for what it is, and putting aside our own judgments, biases, preconceptions, and prejudices in order to see things as they really are.

 “The chief task in life is simply this: to identify and separate matters so that I can say clearly to myself which are externals not under my control, and which have to do with the choices I actually control.
 Where then do I look for good and evil?
 Not to uncontrollable externals, but within myself to the choices that are my own”